CHE 318 Lecture 13

 Our current knowledge cannot answer questions like this:

-- If chemical species A is transferred between two difference phases, what is the concentration in each phase?
+- If chemical species A is transferred between two different phases, what is the concentration in each phase?

 - How do we solve the mass transfer when \(c\) is not uniform?
 (See long answer question 2)